amalgam8/amalgam8.github.io/overview.md

 All calls to Amalgam8 microservices are via an A8 Proxy, allowing the A8 controller to manage traffic to and beteen all the services in the system.
 Most A8 Proxies are sidecars of other microsystems, but there are situations where they are not.
-For example, a centralized group of proxys may be appropriate in some applications or for a gateway into the application as a whole.
+For example, a centralized group of proxies may be appropriate in some applications or for a gateway into the application as a whole.

-The A8 Proxy implementation uses Nginx with the OpenResty/Lua extension as the Proxy engine as shown in the following diagram:
+The A8 Proxy implementation uses [Nginx](https://nginx.org/en/)
+with the [OpenResty/Lua](https://openresty.org/en/) extension as the Proxy engine as shown in the following diagram:

 ![a8 proxy](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/proxy.jpg)

-The Route Management component of the tenant sidecar process works by communicating with the A8 Controller, in the control plane, to manage the configuration information controlling the NGinx servers.
+The Route Management component of the tenant sidecar process works by communicating with the A8 Controller, in the control plane, to manage the configuration information controlling the Nginx servers.
 Incoming requests will then be passed to the appropriate Lua functions, which will route the request to an approriate service, or version of a service, and then load balance to an approriate instance.